abdullahalis/GENIUS/LOG.md

 # May 27 - May 31
 * Set up interface for Gecko, our protein visualization tool.
 We can now query the STRING-db with requests for data,
+* Created functions that deal with meetings.
+It now transcribes, summarizes, and names them.

 # June 03 - June 07
 # June 10 - June 14